 - Subaru (and cars in general); daily driver as of May 2019 is a 2015 Subaru Impreza 2.0i manual

 - Locomotives: I'm somewhat of an EMD fan, but I have come to like GE locomotives more than I used to.
 I also gained a soft spot for MLW locomotives (particularly the M-420) after railfanning them in 1999-2001.
 With old, rare locomotive models, I favour locomotive preservation or use on smaller railroads over immediate scrapping.

 - Railroads: I prefer small railroads.
 My favourite is the St. Lawrence & Atlantic RR (SLR), which I lived beside until 2008.
 My favourite large railroad as a child was CN - not coincidentally, because CN owned the SLR line at the time.

-- Railfanning: I've learned not to pass up an opportunity to catch rare or unusual equipment.
-I try to always remain on public property.
+- Railfanning: While I've learned not to pass up an opportunity to catch rare or unusual equipment, I alsi try to ensure that I remain on public property.
 I rarely drive great distances solely for railfanning, in the interests of the environment and fuel conservation.
+I try at all costs to avoid falling into the habits or behaviours that have (sometimes rightly) earned railfans the scorn of railroad employees.